solidpixel/solidpixel.github.io/_posts/2020-03-02-astc-compared.md

-This highlights one of the flaws in astcenc; its search algorithm does sometimes tend towards smooth block colors (by using accurate end-points, but decimated weight grids which "smooth" out the noise).
+This highlights one of the flaws in astcenc; its search algorithm does sometimes tend towards smooth block colors (by using accurate end-points, but decimated weight grids which smooth out high frequencies).
 These blocks can really stand out in an image if surrounding blocks are not smooth, and smooth blocks will often fail to generate good gradients, so gradients can start to look like Minecraft screenshots ...

 ![6x6 astcenc fast]({{ "../../../assets/images/astcispc/blocky.png" | relative_url }}){:.center-image}